This post discussed the characteristics of an original Fair Isle sweater, its history and how to style it to look timeless.

 - The Prince Initiated the Fair Isle Trend

 - Fair Isle Knitting Technique

 - Not Every Fair Isle Is a Fair Isle

 - Wrapping Up the Characteristics of an Original Fair Isle Sweater

 Fair Isle sweaters became very popular when the Prince of Wales (later King Edward VIII) wore Fair Isle sweater vests in 1921.

-Fair Isle sweaters are knit sweaters produced with yarn of different colors.
+Fair Isle sweaters are knit sweaters with a pattern of different colors.
 Typically, Fair Isle patterns use a palette of about five different colors in total, and only two different colors per row.
-The sweaters are either knitted in a round on circular a two pointed needle that has a flexible plastic middle and holds all the meshes of the sweater or one five double pointed needles.
-In this technique four needles hold about a fourth of the meshes and the fifth serves to knit the next quarter of a round.
-Both ways this technique limits how much can be knitted in a given color.
+The sweaters are knitted in a round.
+This technique uses either a two pointed needle that has a flexible plastic middle to hold all the meshes of the sweater or on five double pointed needles.
+In the latter technique, four needles hold about one fourth of the meshes.
+The fifth serves to knit the next quarter of a round.
+Both ways limit how much a knitter can knit in a given color.

-To avoid loose strands or that buttons get caught in the strands, the knitter catches the yarn not in use by the yarn in use in such a way that it is invisible on the outside.
-Typically, this catching of unused strands occurs when the yarn not in use for more than 3-5 stitches.
+To avoid loose strands or that the strands catch buttons, the knitter catches the yarn not in use by the yarn in use.
+This technique ensures that one can see the strands on the outside.
+Typically, catching of unused strands occurs when the yarn not in use for more than 3-5 stitches.

 Photos: G. Kramm

 © 2013-2021 Nicole Mölders | All rights reserved